gracious-tech/copy.church/src/free/index.md

     p, li
         font-size: 14px

+h1
+    font-size: 80px
+    line-height: 2

 </style>

-# Freely given
+# Freely Given
-Resources marked as public domain and associated with this page have been freely given (Matt 10:8) for the sake of the gospel.
-The rights holder has waived all copyright so that it may be used without hinderance.
+The person who associated a resource with this page has freely given it for the sake of the gospel (Matt 10:8).
+They have dedicated it to the public domain, waiving all copyright, so that it may be used without restriction.

 This means you can: